 Quick Answer: Which AI Features Make Sense For Mobile Apps?

-The best AI features for mobile apps are the ones that improve a real user workflow, use data the app can access safely, and can be measured after launch.
-For most product teams, the practical shortlist includes personalization, recommendations, search, chat or support copilots, voice interfaces, OCR and document capture, image understanding, fraud or risk scoring, predictive reminders, summarization, translation, and workflow automation.
+The best AI features for mobile apps are the ones that improve a specific user workflow, can use permissioned data safely, and can be measured after launch.
+For most product teams, the practical shortlist includes personalization, recommendations, semantic search, chat or support copilots, voice interfaces, OCR and document capture, image understanding, fraud or risk scoring, predictive reminders, summarization, translation, and workflow automation.

 The mistake is starting with a model instead of a product decision.
-A good mobile AI roadmap starts with five questions: what user action should become easier, what data is available, whether the feature must work offline or privately on-device, whether a vendor API is enough, and how the team will evaluate quality after release.
+A useful mobile AI roadmap starts with six questions: what user action should become easier, what data the app can access with consent, whether the feature must work offline or privately on-device, whether an API or SDK is enough, how errors will be reviewed, and which metric proves the feature is worth keeping.

-This guide is for product leaders, founders, CTOs, and operators deciding how to add AI to a customer or employee mobile app without turning the roadmap into a pile of disconnected demos.
+This guide is for product leaders, founders, CTOs, and operators deciding how to add AI to a customer or employee mobile app without turning the roadmap into disconnected demos.
 If you need a quick readiness baseline, start with the AI Agent Readiness Assessment, then use the sections below to decide which AI features belong in your MVP.

-AI Feature Map For Mobile Apps
+AI Feature Scorecard For Mobile Apps

 | Feature | Useful When | Data Needed | Typical First Release |